 April 26, 2021

-You will want to prepare your cashew mozzarella a few hours ahead of time (preferably a day ahead of time) to give it time to chill and firm up.
+You will want to prepare your cashew cheese a few hours ahead of time (preferably a day in advance) to give it time to chill and firm up.
 The marinara sauce is a huge part of the flavor of this recipe, so be sure to use a good one, such as Rao's.
-You can also make your own sauce if you prefer.
+You can also make a homemade marinara sauce if you prefer.

+Can I freeze leftovers?
 This recipe will keep well in the refrigerator for up to a week.
-I don't recommend freezing it, since it will affect the texture of the pasta.
+But I don't recommend freezing it, since it will affect the texture of the pasta.

 Prep Time40 minutes